Programs of study

 - Push and pull

 Able to provide CPR to a client.
 Able to carry a baby scale up a flight of stairs for a post-natal home visit.
 Able to reposition a patient in bed.
-Able to move between a client’s bed and equipment or in a small space such as a client’s
+Able to move between a client’s bed and equipment or in a small space such as a client’s bathroom.

 3.2 All applicants to the Bachelor of Nursing Program are required to review this document to assess their ability to meet these requisite skills and abilities.
 All applicants offered admission will be required to acknowledge such review and assessment.